pboivin/flou/README.md

 You'll find all available parameters in the [Glide documentation](https://glide.thephpleague.com/2.0/api/quick-reference/).

 As you can see, the default parameters are used to generate LQIP from source images, but you are not restricted to that.
-You can generate as many transformation as you need from the same image:
+You may generate as many transformation as you need from the source image:

 ```php
 $phone = $flou->image('01.jpg', ['w' => 500]);